Practice. It is a necessary part of learning any new skill. But, practice made fun? Really?

 How to Use a Practice Pouch

-More piano teachers are giving their students a practice pouch.
+Many piano teachers give their students a practice pouch.
 It contains various tools to make practice more effective, efficient & fun.
-Every one of my students has a practice pouch.
+Every one of my students has had a practice pouch.
 But, I noticed that they didn’t necessarily use the pouch during the week.
 Or if they did use it, each object had a particular use.

-A few weeks ago, I talked about the research into how we learn.
-One of the things that we can do to help our students is to see objects in a new way … to take away the ‘fixed function’ of practice objects.
+One of the things that we can do to help our students is to see objects in a new way … to take away the ‘fixed-function’ of practice objects.

-One of the first studio challenges for my student this year is a practice challenge.
+One of the first studio challenges for my student tends to be a practice challenge.
 That cute little eraser in their pouch went from erasing to practicing floating their hand off the keys.
 But, why stop there?
 I created an infographic that showed them 5 ways to use that same cute eraser during practice.

-We will be interleaving strategies so they know exactly what tool is best for the song goal they have.
-And over the course of the year, my student will have a reference sheet that we can refer to in finding the BEST strategy for each song.
+We interleaved strategies so they know exactly what tool is best for the song goal they have.
+And over the course of the year, my student built up reference sheets that we referred to in finding the BEST strategy for each song.

 5 Ways – a Practice Tool Kit